GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

   : declaration is declaring existence of the construct of such as variables, functions, objects, and more.
 While declaration also includes specifying which data type the construct is in other languages, this is exception to Python since constructs in this language do not need to be declared with data type.

 * **Definition**
   : definition refers to block of codes on values and performance the construct has and is capable of.
+In case of variable which can acquire new data, the term *assignment* is more likely to use.

   ```python
   # DEFINITION (+ DECLARATION) OF VARIABLE